aseemm/dotfiles/guides/encfs.md

 ### Create a new volume
 # mounts the encrypted ~/Dropbox/Private.enc directory as ~/Private/ and under the volume name Dropbox private
-encfs ~/Dropbox/Private.enc/ ~/Dropbox-Private/
+Work Macbook - encfs ~/Dropbox/Private.enc/ ~/Dropbox-Private/
-encfs ~/Documents/Dropbox/Private.enc/ ~/Dropbox-Private/
+Home Macbook - encfs ~/Documents/Dropbox/Private.enc/ ~/Dropbox-Private/

 To store EncFS on a file system that is case insensitive for lookup, (VFAT, NTFS, HFS+, etc), create it using expert mode and select B32Block or